ravikduvvuri/PracticalApplication2_DriversOfCarPrices/README.md

 ## Business Understanding
 The question is **"what drives the price of a car?"**.
 Our business interest is to identify the attributes of a used car that are valued by the consumers.

-The used car buyer is aware that the car he/she plans to buy is not a brand new car but they typically to look for few factors like numerical features like **milege or model year** etc. and categorical features like **color, make, condition** etc so as to assess the value and decides how much price to pay for that car.
+The used car buyer is aware that the car he/she plans to buy is not a brand new car but they typically to look for few factors like numerical features like **milege or model year** etc. and categorical features like **color, make, condition** etc so as to assess the value and decide how much price to pay for a car.

-So as a Data Scientist, my job is to identify such features based on exisitng data and identify a model that can predict the price based on such factors thus the user-car dealer will better leverage this predictive data to align their inventory accordingly for better business value.
+As a Data Scientist, my job is to identify such features based on exisitng data and identify a model that can predict the price and help the used-car dealer to adjust and align their inventory for better business outcomes.
 ## Data Understanding
 To understand the data, Did the following:
   ### Initial steps done